dtzar/PartsUnlimitedMRPmicro/HOL1/HOL1_readme.md

     cpu: 100m
     memory: 128Mi

+For more information, you can refer [Managing Compute Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)

 > **Templates(folder)**: A directory of templates, when combined with values, will generate valid Kubernetes manifest files.

 > **_helper.tpl**: (optional) This file can be used to have default fully qualified app names.